 - You have to be aware of your other Competitors in ice cream making differentiate.
 This can be achieved, for example, by real vanilla usedeven though it's more expensive.

-The special thing about this vanilla ice cream is Lemon peelthat is admitted.
+The special thing about this ice cream is the Lemon peelthat is admitted.
 That, as I've learned, is a little typical Italian.
 This is intended to further enhance the vanilla taste and soften the yolk taste.

 Recipe for vanilla ice cream by Federico Maronati and Filippo Zampieron

 - 3 g salt